prudhvinnag637/NamChain/Vaahan-Namchain/README.md

     - go get github.com/stretchr/testify/assert
 4. Download this git repository and extract it to a directory
 5. Go to the extracted folder and rename the file "rename.env" to ".env" (Command : mv rename.env .env)

+# Registration Chain
-6. go run reg.go [Registration Chain]
+6. go run reg.go
-7. Download Postman and install it

-# To Test
-1. Send HTTP Post message as Raw-JSON file to the port configured
+7. Run the vehicle Registration UI and enter the vehicle details and submit to receive a Distributed Identifier [DID]

 # Courtesy
 https://github.com/mycoralhealth/blockchain-tutorial.git